 The four units that make up the village are arranged from north to south in sequence along a slightly curved line which is about eight hundred metres long and an average of about two hundred metres wide; but the area considered to be “within” the village is much bigger and has since the XVIII century been bounded by a small wall built to defend it from slave-raiders marauding from the south.
 The village is part of a cluster of settlements that were intended originally to provide refuge; they lie at a level of approximately six hundred metres a.s.l., in a range of hills that stand out from the surrounding territory.
 Access from the east is via a gentle, four-kilometre-long rise starting from the municipal centre of Copargo, which is about five hundred metres a.s.l.; punctuating the western approach, from Taneka Koko (Dur), is the steep, north-east/south-west side of one of the southern outcrops of the Atakora massif, a mountain system about five hundred kilometres to the north of the coast of the Gulf of Guinea.
 Watercourses flow from the Atakora massif north-east towards the River Niger, west towards the Volta basin and southwards into the River Ouémé, which rises between Copargo and Taneka Beri and whose basin comprises much of what is now the territory of the Republic of Benin.

-Text taken from the Citation of the Carlo Scarpa Prize, by the Jury of the Prize.
+Text taken from the 2011 Carlo Scarpa Prize Statement, edited by the Jury.